When Can Little One's Drink Water? A Guide for Parents

 Key Takeaways

-• Babies under six months old should not drink water.
+• Little one's under six months old should not drink water.

 • From six months of age, only offer small amounts of cooled boiled water with solid foods.

-• Breast milk or formula remains the main drink until the baby turns one.
+• Maternal milk or formula remains the main drink until the little one's turns one.

 • At 12 months of age, water becomes the primary drink, along with cow’s milk and a balanced diet.

-• Avoid fruit juice, flavoured milk, and sweetened drinks for babies and toddlers.
+• Avoid fruit juice, flavoured milk, and sweetened drinks for little one's and toddlers.

 • Check labels carefully, as strict rules regulate nutrition content claims and health claims.